 - At All Nations we believe that children and young people are an important part of our College community.
 They have much love and joy to give as well as to receive.
-As a community we will listen to them, and as they grow up in our midst we will respect their wishes and their feelings.
-Please see College Safeguarding Policy. - As members of the College community staff and students commit themselves to the nurturing, protection and safe-keeping of everyone, especially children and young people. - It is the responsibility of each student or member of staff to prevent the physical, sexual or emotional abuse of the young and to report confidentially any disclosed or suspected abuse. - All Nations is committed to supporting, resourcing and training those who work with the young, and to providing adequate supervision of events/activities which are the College's responsibility. (e.g. MP children and youth events etc.) - NB Students working with children and young people in Practical Ministries must abide by the guidelines of the Safe Guarding Children Policy of the church or organisation concerned. - All Nations is committed to following Working Together to Safeguard Children (2018) in adopting the guidelines and procedures explained below. - On application all students are required to sign a declaration stating whether or not they have been convicted of any criminal offence, or are the subject of any criminal charges pending. - Students organising any events for children/young people will be reminded when planning, of the College's Safe Guarding Children policy and guidelines and the need to prepare a risk assessment.
+As a community we will listen to them, and as they grow up in our midst, we will respect their wishes and their feelings.
+Please see College Safeguarding Policy. - As members of the College community staff and students commit themselves to the nurturing, protection and safe-keeping of everyone, especially children and young people. - It is the responsibility of each student or member of staff to prevent the physical, sexual or emotional abuse of the young and to report confidentially any disclosed or suspected abuse. - All Nations is committed to supporting, resourcing and training those who work with the young, and to providing adequate supervision of events/activities which are the College's responsibility. (e.g. MP children and youth events etc.) - NB Students working with children and young people in Practical Ministries must abide by the guidelines of the Safeguarding Children Policy of the church or organisation concerned. - All Nations is committed to following Working Together to Safeguard Children (2018) in adopting the guidelines and procedures explained below. - On application all students are required to declare if they have a criminal background or are the subject of any criminal charges pending.
+If they are accepted for a place, the student will meet with the Designated Safeguarding lead to discuss any relevant mitigations and/or support. - Students organising any events for children/young people will be reminded when planning, of the College's Safeguarding Children policy and guidelines and the need to prepare a risk assessment.
 These are available from the Designated Safeguarding Lead.